offbyone/ideas/content/pages/now.md

 If you read SF/F, you may have heard of [the Hugo Awards](https://www.thehugoawards.org/).
 I'm the developer of [NomNom](https://nomnom.fans), which is the software that collects nominations, votes, and links to the Hugo finalist packet.

 I have a homelab and an old house, both of which give me infinte opportunities to tinker.
+If I run out of ideas there, I'm also the admin of [wandering.shop](https://wandering.shop/).